0x000000000000000000001/0x000000000000000000001/README.md

 # Hi there 👋

-**Applying pure theory to pragmatic constraints and building lock-free systems**

 I'm a software engineer and architect focused on using pure functional programming to unlock extreme real-world constraints.
 Whether that means bypassing modern JavaScript environments to target legacy servers, or pushing relational databases to their physical limits.

 ### 🔬 Current focus and research